raul23/pyebooktools/README.rst

    1000100111

 The first 2 extracted ISBNs are the correct ones (hardcover and ebook versions, respectively).
-The last sequence ``1000100111`` is not an ISBN even though it is a valid ISBN; it is a binary number that is included in a question about binary-to-hexadecimal conversion.
+The last sequence ``1000100111`` is not an ISBN even though it is a technically valid but wrong ISBN that the regular expression ``isbn_blacklist_regex`` didn't detect; it is a binary number that is included in a question about binary-to-hexadecimal conversion.

 Example 7: split a folder
 -------------------------